Telephone Campaign 2022

-Trinity is currently preparing to run its annual Telethon.
-From 20 September to 3 October, a group of dedicated student callers will be speaking to alumni all over the world, sharing their experiences at Trinity, updating alumni on what the College is like during a pandemic, as well as asking for support for the College.
+Trinity is currently preparing to run its Easter Telethon.
+From 22 March to 7 April, a group of dedicated student callers will be speaking to alumni all over the world, sharing their experiences at Trinity, updating alumni on what the College is like during a pandemic, as well as asking for support for the College.

 We look forward to speaking with you soon.
 If you would prefer not to receive a call, please contact Phoebe Harris on [email protected] or call +44 (0)1223 338548.

 Meet the callers

 My name is Akira and I am a second year engineer at Trinity.
 I have been involved in the Cambridge-wide Vietnamese society, acting as Secretary, and within Trinity, an Ambassador and Mentor for Access opportunities.
 This will be my first time as a Telethon caller and I am excited to get the chance to meet everyone.